G-RTOS/GeMRTOS/manual.md

 ## Resources

-In a multitasking system, tasks may share the utilization of the system’s resources, such as data memory sections, code memory sections or input/output devices as well as other special resources.
+In a multitasking system, tasks may share the utilization of the system???s resources, such as data memory sections, code memory sections or input/output devices as well as other special resources.
 To manage the utilization of these resources and share them among tasks efficiently, an operating system should offer an adequate resource management mechanism.
 This mechanism offers data structures and functions to handle the sharing of system resources among the tasks that require their utilization.

 The GRTOS implements the data structure of a resource in the RCB data structure.
 The RCB data structure supports a linked list to ECB data structures to manage the events associated with resources, in addition to the data fields required to implement the functionalities of specific kinds of resources.
 When a task requests a resource, (1) the resource may be granted to the task if it is available or (2) the task may be blocked if it must wait until the resource becomes available.
 Moreover, a timeout may need to be specified in order to avoid a task either granting or waiting for a resource for a long time, which would impede the adequate sharing of resources among tasks.